-Council has developed this Asset Management Strategy 2022-2032.
-The Strategy is linked to the Asset Management Policy, Asset Management Plans, specific infrastructure strategies, plans and studies, and Council's integrated planning and reporting requirements including the long-term financial plan.
-This link is still in its infancy and will need continued improvement over the period of this Strategy.
+Council has developed this Asset Management Strategy 2025-2035.
+The Strategy is linked to the Asset Management Policy, Asset Management Plans, specific infrastructure strategies, plans and studies, and Council's integrated planning and reporting requirements.

 Asset Management Plans

 Council will develop asset management plans for all asset classes.
 These Plans will link asset maintenance, renewal and upgrading priorities to the long-term financial plan.
 Asset Management Plans will be developed for each asset class over the 2021/2022 and 2022/2023 financial years and be subject to reviews every year along with the Operational Plan.